What harmful conditions do the guards have? Harmful production factors

 5. Labor in conditions Far North.

-7. Work in industries with a fire and explosion hazard.
+7. Work in industries with the risk of fires and explosions.

-8. Performing operations on mechanical equipment requiring high precision and coordination of movements.
+8. Perform operations on mechanical equipment requiring high precision and coordination of movements.

 9. Underground.

-Full list professions and harmful factors approved by Order 302-N.
+Full list professions and harmful factors is approved by Order 302-N.

 Contraindications